The Parable of The Fossil

 “A defense mechanism?”

 “Yes.
 Like a shell.
 Like pretending not to be there.
-Like crawling into a stone and refusing to leave.”
+Like crawling into a stone and refusing to come out.
+But if something remains hidden for too long, eventually it becomes stuck.”

-“Because it ate people’s thoughts.
-The same way people used to eat animals.”
+“Because it ate people’s thoughts, in much the same way people once ate animals.”

 The child made a face.

-“That’s gross.
-Didn’t it know that brings disease?”
+“That’s disgusting.
+Didn’t they know that eating things like that causes disease?”

 Her mother nodded.